-In March 2017, National Australia Bank Limited (NAB) issued its Social Bond (Gender Equality) aimed at financing or refinancing organisations that are cited by the Workplace Gender Equality Agency as Employers of Choice for Gender Equality in Australia.
-NAB has engaged Sustainalytics to review the organisations funded through the issued Social Bond as at 30 September 2019 and provide an assessment as to whether these organisations met the Use of Proceeds criteria and the reporting commitments outlined in the NAB Social Bond Framework (the "Framework").
+In 2017, National Australia Bank Limited (NAB) issued its Social Bond (Gender Equality) aimed at financing and/or refinancing organisations that are cited by the Workplace Gender Equality Agency as Employers of Choice for Gender Equality in Australia.
+In 2021, NAB has engaged Sustainalytics to review the organisations funded through the issued Social Bond as of 30 September 2020 and provide an assessment as to whether these organisations met the Use of Proceeds criteria and the Reporting commitments outlined in the NAB Social Bond Framework (the "Framework").